kawai125/OpenFFT_Cpp_wrapper/README.md

      }
      ```

-     These APIs are useful to make the data part in local process.
+     The index sequence generator interface is useful to make the data part in local process.

    - Transpose functions with user-defined data class.
      ```c++